-The principal scriptures of the Hindu dharma regard all, the devas (suras), asuras and humans or Manava, as the same and all the three are considered to be born of supreme Lord Brahma.
-All the three worship the same Trimurthis, Brahma Vishnu, and Shiva, and possess the same inherent knowledge.
-The only secret to their contrasting nature is their approach to understanding and their attitude towards the realization of knowledge, which the Brahma provided the same to all.
+The principal scriptures of the Hindu dharma regard all, the devas (suras), asuras, and humans or Manava, as the same, and all the three are considered to be born of supreme Lord Brahma.
+All the three worship the same Trimurtis – Brahma, Vishnu, and Shiva, and possess the same inherent knowledge.
+The only secret to their contrasting nature is their approach to understanding and their attitude toward realizing knowledge, which the Brahma provided the same to all.

 Narsimha, Prahlada, and Hiranyakishipu